Claude writes.

 AI forgets.
 A simulation compounds.

-An AI opinion ships once and hopes.
+An AI assistant ships once and hopes.
 A WhyUser simulation you re-run, grade, and trust.
 Stress-test your next campaign on your buyers before you pay for the click.